 The first thing people always ask me is “what gear did you use”?

-Of course most of the time we shoot with strobes, sunlight, reflectors etc. But in essence you can say that “Any light will do” I strongly believe that as long as there is light you can create images.
+Of course most of the time we shoot with strobes, sunlight, reflectors etc. But in essence, you can say that “Any light will do” I strongly believe that as long as there is light you can create images.

 In short, you don’t need expensive gear to create stunning images or tell your story.
-That’s why in this video I show you a lot of tips and tricks how you can shoot with light sources that you normally probably never would have though off.
+That’s why in this video I show you a lot of tips and tricks how you can shoot with light sources that you normally probably never would have thought off.

 What about :

-Smartphone lighting, a led flash light, Christmas lights, a tungsten lightbulb and even a chandelier.
+Smartphone lighting, a led flashlight, Christmas lights, a tungsten lightbulb and even a chandelier.